azieren/DevEv-BackEnd/README.md

 ## main_toy_track.py

 This script performs tracking of toys in videos.
+The instruction for dataset preparation and training can be found in [toyTracking/README.md](toyTracking/README.md)

 ### Usage